Help For Drivers to Maintain Their Driving Independence

 • Decision making needed for handling turns or in planning your driving trip.

-The behind-the-wheel or road evaluation with the occupational therapist identifies a driver’s strengths, weaknesses, and ways to keep you driving safely, including the aid of adaptive equipment, such as:
+During a behind-the-wheel evaluation, the OT will identify your driving strengths, weaknesses, and ways to keep you driving safely, including equipment, such as:

 • Wide angle mirror